Maitreyi768/FitbitActivityData/README.md

 -Redirect URL
 -Default Access Type

 Note: The URLs except the Redirect URL can be random.
-Set the Redirect URL to http://localhost, the OAuth 2.0 Application Type to personal, and the Default Access Type to Read Only
+Set the Redirect URL to http://localhost, the OAuth 2.0 Application Type to personal, and the Default Access Type to Read Only.

+For example:

 ![Sample Registration of app](assets/images/RegisterApp.png)

 2) Follow the OAuth 2.0 Tutorial to get the access keys

 ![Follow the link provided](assets/images/oauth.png)

 4) Run the initialScript in the command line using the command:

 `python initialScript.py`

 This should create an activities database:

 ![Database created](assets/images/databasecreated.png)

 5) Run the server file using the command: